 I arrived early at Tideswell Dale with just enough time to record a quick snap chat about how I was feeling before the race.
 It’s a nice race with a bloody tough climb quite early on.

 When I arrived I went to sign in and collect my race number, which wasn’t great, it was number 13.
 Not a good omen in my opinion and so it was proved.
-I’d told my friends Jo Shimwell and Nick Johnson and they came along for the race too.
+I’d told my friends Jo and Nick and they came along for the race too.

-Myself and my fellow clubmate Will Brindley headed up into the quarry to do some pre-race warmup.
+I and my fellow clubmate Will Brindley headed up into the quarry to do some pre-race warmup.
 Not that it did me any good at all.